ansnoussi/devops-project-1/README.md

 # devops-project-1

-A simple web app, but with all the devops bells and whistles (Vagrant, Ansible, Docker, Docker Swarm)
+A simple web app, but with all the devops bells and whistles (Vagrant, Ansible, Docker Swarm, Portainer)

 ## Overview